Report: US health spending hits $3.5T but growth slows

-A government report says the nation's health care tab hit $3.5 trillion last year, or $10,739 per person.
-But behind those staggering figures is some fairly good news:
+The nation's health care tab hit $3.5 trillion last year, or $10,739 per person, the government reported Thursday.
+But behind those staggering figures was some fairly good news:

-The rate of growth slowed for the second year in a row, economic experts at the federal Health and Human Services department reported Thursday.
+The rate of growth slowed for the second year in a row, according to economic experts at the federal Health and Human Services department.

 Health care spending increased by 3.9 percent in 2017, following a 4.8 percent increase in 2016.